jariarkko/psgeo/CODINGSTYLE.md

 * Please comment all data structures, all functions (incl. input parameters and return values), and all complex pieces of code.
 * Please use defensive programming style, i.e,. for most functions this means that all input parameters should be checked, and appropriate exceptions thrown upon error.
 * Please indent your code appropriately, using 4 character indent settings.
 Please avoid the use of TABs, as their usage can sometimes be dependent on the contributor's programming environment, and look different to the other contributors.
+* Activity JSON can represent many situations.
+Avoid code that is tied to specific situations; please write all activity- or sub-activity-specific code pieces in as data-driven fashion as possible.
+Ideally, drive everything from the functions provided by psgeolib.js that define the "schema" for Activity JSON.
+You can get the sub-activity types of a given activity via the functions in psgeolib, for instance.
-* Avoid leaving "FIXIT" type comments in the code, please use the GitHub issue list instead.
+* Avoid leaving "FIXIT" type comments in the code, as we may never find them :-) Please use the GitHub issue list instead.
 * Please limit the use of external libraries to the minimum; we attempt to keep Psgeo as portable and independent of other systems as possible.